 Face recognition is already getting a lot of momentum since it avoids touching surfaces and potential infection.
 Another benefit to face recognition is that it can enable thermal scanning to check body temperatures, minimizing the risk of the sick infecting other workers.

 Today the globalized economy is in fierce competition.
 Technology helps increase efficiency across industries especially during this pandemic.
 That is why AR/VR is emerging as a critical solution.
 From accelerating user collaboration to streamlining processes, the use cases of AR/VR technologies in business will only get stronger.
 And as IT infrastructure increases in complexity, these new technologies will deliver multiple benefits to businesses as a whole.

-Fingent helps accelerate your move to new and emerging technologies such as Augmented Reality, Virtual Reality, and Mixed Reality.
+Fingent top custom software development company, helps accelerate your move to new and emerging technologies such as Augmented Reality, Virtual Reality, and Mixed Reality.
 Get in touch with us to find out how we help our clients deliver a compelling reality experience using these technologies.